Comprehensive Resources for Individualized Rehabilitation

 Santa Clara Valley Medical Center Rehabilitation has an exceptional depth and breadth of experience with stroke patients, with excellent patient outcomes.
 Based on independent national data, our patients with stroke also made significantly greater functional gains when compared to regional and national averages.
-In addition, data compiled by Professional Research Consultants (PRC) show that patients and their families were highly satisfied with their SCVMC rehabilitation experience, with 88.8% stating they would recommend our Rehabilitation Center to a family member or friend.
+Each year approximately 250-300 people receive inpatient rehab in a specialized unit dedicated for stroke care.
 These outcomes highlight the work of our skilled, experienced and compassionate staff, and enable stroke survivors and their families to rely on our rehabilitation program to foster optimal psychological, social, vocational and economic adjustment.

 A Team Approach to Care

-The Rehabilitation Center helped pioneer the multidisciplinary team approach to neuro-rehabilitation, and continues to develop innovations and make contributions to the understanding and treatment of brain injury, including stroke.
+The Rehabilitation Center helped pioneer the multidisciplinary team approach to neuro-rehabilitation, and continues to develop innovations and make contributions to the understanding and treatment stroke recovery.
 The team-oriented approach to care is led and coordinated by the largest number of board-certified physiatrists (physicians who specialize in physical medicine and rehabilitation) on the West Coast, along with other physician specialists including neurologists, nurses, therapists, social workers, case managers, psychologists and other health professionals with specialized training in stroke.
 Throughout the inpatient experience and beyond, the most important members of this team are the individuals with stroke and their families who are encouraged and supported to take part in every aspect of care.

 - Accredited by The Joint Commission and certified by Medi-Cal and Medicare.

-- Seven accreditations by the Commission on the Accreditation of Rehabilitation Facilities (CARF) for adult and children/adolescent rehabilitation in spinal cord injury, brain injury, and stroke.
+- Accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for Inpatient Rehabilitation Stroke Specialty Program Adults.